routedapp/routedapp.github.io/README.md

 ## Publishing to GitHub Pages

 The [build-gatsby.yml](.github/workflows/build-gatsby.yml) GitHub Action is set up to build the Gatsby site on every commit to `main`, and then push the static files to GitHub Pages.

-This action is also triggered whenever a change to the Contentful site is published.
+This action is also triggered via a webhook whenever a change to the Contentful site is published.
+The `GitHub Pages Deploy` webhook in the Settings on Contentful uses a personal access token to reach GitHub.
+If the token needs to be updated, add it as a secret header in the webhook settings.
+The *Key* should be `Authorization` and the *Value* should be `token ` (with a space), followed by the personal access token, which starts with `ghp_`.

 On the [Actions tab](https://github.com/routedapp/routedapp.github.io/actions), you can see the recent pushes to GitHub Pages.
-Workflows labeled as `contentful-change` were started when the webhook was triggered by a change published to Contentful.
+Workflows labeled as `contentful-change` were started by the webhook call from Contentful.